Thursday, February 16, 2012

 Once the jambalaya is cooked, turn off the slow cooker and skim away any extra oil on the surface.
 (Since I didn't include the sausage, there was very little fat on mine.)
 Add the shrimp and stir until pink.
 The residual heat will suffice to cook the shrimp.
 If desired, add more salt, black pepper, and Tabasco sauce.
 Serve the jambalaya over hot cooked rice or with bread.

-Freshly posted at 8:15 AM by Donna Currie Tags: Books, Daily Camera, Poultry, Review, Seafood
+Freshly posted at 8:15 AM Tags: Books, Daily Camera, Poultry, Review, Seafood

 Revising Recipes: Jambalaya